 Acupuncture in the Godalming, Haslemere and Farnham area of Surrey

-I have over a decade’s worth of clinical experience treating a wide range of conditions.
+I have over sixteen years worth of clinical experience treating a wide range of conditions.
 During that time I have lectured extensively at BSc (Hons) level, and have been involved in the training of literally hundreds of today's acupuncturists and herbalists.

 I have a special interest in women's health, infertility and IVF.
 I am a member of the Acupuncture Fertility Network.

 Just off the A283 in Chiddingfold, my practice is in easy reach of Cranleigh, Farnham, Godalming, Haslemere, and Witley.